Introduction

 Step 1: Starting with Coarse Grit

-Begin with a lower-grit diamond polishing pad to remove any coarse imperfections and smoothen the rough edges.
+Begin with a lower-grit diamond polishing pad to get rid of rough imperfections and smooth the edges.

-Apply the pad in a gentle, consistent manner, moving back and forth along the edge of the granite.
+Use the pad with a gentle, steady motion, moving back and forth along the granite edge.

 Step 2: Progressing to Finer Grits